 The educational programmes foster a new generation of engineers, architects, teachers and undergraduate engineers.

 Science for Life Laboratory (SciLifeLab) is a national center for advanced life science in Sweden.
-Located at SciLifeLab in Stockholm, the Plasma Profiling facility is one of SciLifeLab’s National Facilities.
-The Plasma Profiling facility has the potential to supports clinical biomarkers research providing infrastructure and expertise to apply cutting edge immunoassays technologies.
-Our focus is on the development and application of robust immunoassays for protein quantification in biofluids in pre-clinical and translational research.
+Located at SciLifeLab in Stockholm, the ‘Affinity Proteomics-Stockholm and Autoimmunity and Serology Profiling Unit’ is one of SciLifeLab’s National Facilities.
+As part of the Clinical Proteomics and Immunology Platform (CPI), the unit has the potential to support clinical biomarkers research providing infrastructure and expertise to apply cutting-edge immunoassays technologies.
+The focus is on the development and application of robust immunoassays for protein quantification in biofluids in pre-clinical and translational research.

 Our infrastructure already includes :